mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Out of our entire intern cohort, I think only like five-ish people signed up (just my team and I), so our cohort leaders needed to invite other Bay Area intern cohort groups.
 In total, we ended up having three teams, around fifteen people.

 We had a weekend to find all the landmarks and gather our group pictures for the judges to determine the winners.
 The top three teams got Amazon gift cards, but there were only three teams so everyone got gift cards.
 I'm still not too sure how the winners are determined, but my team ended up getting last place lol.
 To be fair, we only go to like half of the neighborhoods so that might be why.

+Even though this event was remote, it was still a lot of fun.
+I feel like it would be more fun if it were in-person so we could actually go around the city to all the landmarks.
+It would probably take a lot longer since the city is pretty big but it would be a great experience for those new to the city.

 ### AirBnB Experiences

 ### Former Intern Panel